 A native of Seattle, Alson Brown was Amos Brown's son.
 Trained as a lawyer at the University of Oregon and a member of the Washington Bar Association, he practiced as an attorney and was involved in the insurance business as well.
 The entity formed to develop and liquidate his father's substantial holdings was listed as Amos Brown Estate, Inc., with Alson Brown cited as president.

 It is likely that Alson Brown used at least part of his inherited wealth to embark on an ambitious development project outside Seattle.
-From 1904 through 1919, Alson purchased 2,300 acres of land in the Nisqually Valley, southeast of Olympia.
+From 1904 through 1919, Alson purchased 2,300 acres of land between the Nisqually River and McAllister Creek in the Nisqually Delta on Puget Sound northeast of Olympia, diked and drained much of the salt marsh, and established a farm.
 Designed by Brown, the farm was a sort of experiment in modern farming.
 He used all the latest methods and equipment, hiring a year round crew.
 Ten years after he started, the farm was completely self-sustaining.

 The farm production fed the crew and Brown provided housing by taking room and board out of the worker's pay.
 In addition to raising crops, the facility produced a wide variety of farm products, including dairy and poultry.
 The output of the farm was significant enough to have a box factory built on the farm for packaging.
 The large-scale farm distributed its products to the growing Puget Sound region.
 The farm was considered a model of efficiency and unique to the Puget Sound region as a volume producer of a wide variety of products.

 Brown's fortunes turned for the worse at the onset of World War I. Unable to meet his debts, he lost the farm to creditors.
 The property was acquired by Robert P. Oldham after the stock market crash of 1929.
-Ownership later passed on to Bruce W. Pickering who sold the tract in 1974, to the U.S. government for a wildlife refuge.
+Ownership later passed on to Bruce W. Pickering, who sold the tract in 1974 to the U.S. Fish and Wildlife Service, which established the Nisqually National Wildlife Refuge on the site of the former Brown Farm.
+In 2016 the refuge was renamed the Billy Frank Jr. Nisqually National Wildlife Refuge to honor Nisqually tribal leader, and founder and longtime head of the Northwest Indian Fisheries Commission, Billy Frank Jr. (1931-2014).

-In 1922, Alson Brown and his wife moved to Kent, Washington, where she died in 1938.
+In 1922, Alson Brown and his wife moved to Kent in south King County, where she died in 1938.
 Alson Brown died in Caliente, California on June 29, 1942.
 He had been living there for just a year and a half.